- 1. Recover Files from RAW USB Drive

 Applies to: Fix USB isn't showing up in Disk Management

-If your USB flash drive is not detected by the Disk Management utility at all, it's likely that:
+If the Disk Management utility at all does not detect your USB flash drive, it's likely that:

 - The USB drive is not connected properly